aggarwal-tanushree/terraform-beginner-bootcamp-2023/README.md

 ### Terraform State Files

-`.terraform.tfstate` contain information about the current state of your infrastructure.
+Running terraform apply generates a file named `.terraform.tfstate`.
+This file contains information about the current state of your infrastructure.

-This file **should not be commited** to your VCS.

-This file can contain sensentive data.
+This file **should not be commited** to your VCS, as the file can contain sensentive data.

 If you lose this file, you lose knowning the state of your infrastructure.